List of coal faces at North Selby Mine.

 The Staple Bunker had a twin Westerland hydraulic speed control feed onto the West 1 Conveyor which was a 1×750 kw Gullick Dobson steel cord conveyor.
 This delivered coal onto West 2 Conveyor, a 2×750 kw Gullick Dobson steel cord drive which loaded onto the Stillingfleet East Conveyor.

-H439s heating.
-Riccall Mine
+H439s coal face heating at Riccall Mine

 I was attending Selby Mines Rescue station for my annual medical and treadmill fitness test when a rescue officer told me that conditions on H439s coal face at Riccall had got worse and the CO levels had started to rise due to the heating on the face.
 The face had a slip fault 70m from the main gate and the coal left in the gob was causing an heating.